WildCodeSchool/remotefr-js-0920-p3-off-hungergames-back/README.md

 ## Deploying on a staging/production server

-There are three proposed options (though you may investigate others, such as [Dokku](https://dokku.com/) and [CapRover](https://caprover.com/)):
+There are two proposed options (though you may investigate others, such as [Dokku](https://dokku.com/) and [CapRover](https://caprover.com/)):

-1. The easy way, with Docker Compose.
-2. Another easy way (without Docker), using the provided install script
+1. The easy way, using the provided install script
-3. The hard way (without Docker), manually setting up everything
+2. The hard way, manually setting up everything

-> Note: the option 3 is a break-down of the script used in option 2.
+> Note: the option 2 is a break-down of the script used in option 1.
 There's only a slight difference, regarding the order of the steps, and how PM2 (Node.js process manager) is installed.

 Before we get into that, let's talk about the initial server setup.